+One of my favorite Canada facts is that many Canadians love mac and cheese.
 Or, as they call it, Kraft Dinner.
 That’s because of the brand, you know, in the box and all.
 Around seven million of these boxes are sold worldwide each year, and Canada buys a big chunk of them; that’ll be around 1.7 million boxes of Kraft Dinner.
 You would’ve thought Americans eat more of it, but Canadian’s eat approximately 55% more mac and cheese than their neighbors to the south do.

 21.)
 Lacrosse is the national sport of Canada.